devhelpr/prompttoform/multi-language-planning.md

 2. What specific languages are mentioned or implied
 3. Your confidence level in the analysis
 4. Reasoning for your assessment
+5. Language details including native names

 Look for indicators such as:
 - Explicit mentions of multiple languages (e.g., "in English and Spanish", "bilingual", "multi-language")
-- References to specific languages (e.g., "French", "German", "中文")
+- References to specific languages (e.g., "French", "German", "中文", "Español", "العربية")
 - Mentions of internationalization, localization, or i18n
 - References to diverse audiences or global users
 - Mentions of language switching or selection
+- Regional or cultural references that imply specific languages

 Respond with a JSON object:
 {